in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 }
 ```

-Below picture shows how we can execute this Post Service from Postman - my favorite tool to run rest services.
+The below picture shows how we can execute this Http POST Operation from Postman - my favorite tool to run rest services.
 Make sure you go to the Body tab and select raw.
 Select JSON from the dropdown.
 Copy above request into body.

 The URL we use is http://localhost:8080/students/Student1/courses.

 ![Image](/images/ExecutingPostRestServiceUsingPostman.png "Executing Post Rest Service From Postman")

-## Writing Unit Test for the POST Rest Service
+## Writing Unit Test for the Http POST Operation

 In the unit test, we would want to post the request body to the url `/students/Student1/courses`.
 In the response, we check for HttpStatus of Created and that the location header contains the url of the created resource.